Skip to main content

 Philosophical: "What you believe shapes how you see the world."

-✗ beleive - Wrong vowel order (applying "I before E" rule incorrectly)
+✗ beleive - Wrong vowel order (switching IE to EI)

-Quick tip: Forget the "I before E except after C" rule for this word.
-Instead, remember there's a "LIE" in "beLIEve" - that locks in the L-I-E pattern.
-Related words like "relieve" and "disbelieve" follow the same -LIEVE pattern, always with IE.
+Quick tip: Forget the rule for this word.
+Look for LIE inside beLIEve.
+Related words like relieve and disbelieve follow the same -LIEVE pattern, always with IE.

 Quick Reference